mozilla/fxa/features/FxA-49-cdn/README.md

 3. Determine whether JavaScript is even needed for the initial render.
 If page can be rendered instantly without JavaScript, the user perceived load time will be extremely fast.
+4. Determine if enabling HTTP/2 support on the CDN speeds up resource loading

 ## External Resources